-No dogs are allowed on school grounds.
+No dogs are allowed on any Whitefish Bay School grounds.
 If you bring your dog when walking to or from school, please arrange a meeting place with your child across the street from school so the dog is not on school grounds.